Twisted $L^2$-Betti numbers of sofic groups: The proof of the main result

 In this subsection we prove the following result. \begin{teo} Let $G$ be a sofic group and $\sigma:G\to \GL_k(\overline \Q)$ a homomorphism.
 Then for every matrix $A\in \Mat_{n\times m}(\overline \Q[G])$

-\end{teo} First we need to prove an auxiliar result.
+\end{teo} First we need to prove an auxiliary result.
 Let $Y$ be a finite right $F$-set, $\F$ a field and $V$ a right $\F[F]$-module of dimension $k$ over $\F$.
 Denote two structures of $\F[F]$-module on the $F$-space $V\otimes_{\F}\F[Y]$: